hrfee/jfa-go/README.md

 * 📣 Announcements: Bulk email your users with announcements about your server.
 * Authentication via Jellyfin: Instead of using separate credentials for jfa-go and Jellyfin, jfa-go can use it as the authentication provider.
     * Enables the usage of jfa-go by multiple people
-* 🌓 Customizable look
+* 🌓 Customizations
-    * Edit emails with variables and markdown
+    * Customize emails with variables and markdown
     * Specify contact and help messages to appear in emails and pages
     * Light and dark themes available